erin-bristow/erin-bristow.github.io/_posts/2021-09-28-Recon-Village-CTF-DEFCON-29.markdown

 Note - I did score 827 points (200, 200, and 427), but I "bought" a hint using 50 points bringing my total down to 777 (and didn't even end up making any notable progress on that challenge, oh well)

-Thanks for checking out my write-up!
+Thanks for checking out my writeup!
 And thanks to those at Recon Village who put together this CTF!